Mr. Potato Head: Toy Story franchise

-Mr. Potato Head is also a character in the Disney/Pixar Toy Story franchise, voiced by Don Rickles.
+Mr. Potato Head is also a character in the Disney/Pixar Toy Story franchise, originally voiced by the late Don Rickles.
 He was one of Andy's toys before being given to Bonnie in Toy Story 3.

 In Toy Story (1995), Mr. Potato Head is shown to be moody towards Andy's other toys, though he is friends with Hamm the piggy bank (John Ratzenberger).
 When Sheriff Woody (Tom Hanks) accidentally pushes Buzz Lightyear (Tim Allen) out of a window, Potato Head accuses Woody of doing it on purpose.
 At the end of the film, he is overjoyed to hear Andy's sister Molly getting a Mrs. Potato Head on Christmas.

 In Toy Story 2 (1999), Mr. Potato Head goes with Andy's other toys to rescue Woody, who has been stolen by Al McWhiggin (Wayne Knight).
 After Mr. Potato Head saves three Alien toys (Jeff Pidgeon) from falling out of a Pizza Planet truck, only for them to continually pester him, his wife Mrs. Potato Head (Estelle Harris) decides to adopt them, much to her husband's dismay.

 In Toy Story 3 (2010), Mr. Potato Head is one of Andy's remaining toys, alongside his wife, the Aliens, and others.
 The toys are donated to a daycare center and are later almost killed in a landfill incinerator.
 When the Aliens rescue the toys with a giant crane, Mr. Potato Head finally accepts them as his sons.
 Eventually, Mr. Potato Head and his friends are donated to a new owner named Bonnie (Emily Hahn).
+Toy Story 3 would be the final Toy Story movie that Don Rickles finished voicing Mr. Potato Head in before his death.